 To ensure you’re not opening a can of worms, or a box of bugs, take the decoration boxes outside, and inspect them for live pests, dead pests, droppings, bite marks, and any other pest damage.
 Wipe everything down, and you’re ready to deck the halls of your home with Christmas cheer!

-How To Store Your Christmas Decorations In The Off-Season
+Best Ways To Store Your Christmas Decorations In The Off-Season

 While opening your decoration boxes outside is always a good idea to ensure any pests that managed to sneak in stay out of your home, you can do more to ensure pest-free decorations in the off-season.